Honors & Awards

 Gonzalez-Garcia exploded onto the scene by earning two victories and five runner-up finishes among her 11 top-five finishes as a freshman for the Huskers in 2016-17.
 During her debut at the Big Ten Championships, Gonzalez-Garcia placed 49th (2:02.20) in the 200 backstroke, 50th (56.16) in the 100 back and 52nd (1:50.60) in the 200 free, setting a career best.
 Gonzalez-Garcia also got off to a strong start in the classroom and the community, earning spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring before becoming a member of the 2017 Tom Osborne Citizenship Team.

 Gonzalez-Garcia swam for James Martin High School in Arlington, Texas, under Coach Jon Ivonen.
 She was a nine-time district champion at James Martin.
-Gonzalez-Garcia helped James Martin High School land fifth place at Regionals by reeling in the victory in the 200 individual medley.
-She earned All-America and all-state honors in Texas and was Arlington's April 2014 student-athlete of the month.
+Gonzalez-Garcia helped James Martin High School take fifth place at Regionals by reeling in a victory in the 200 individual medley.
+She earned All-America and all-state honors in Texas and was Arlington’s April 2014 student-athlete of the month.
 Gonzalez-Garcia was a three-time state finalist.
-Gonzalez-Garcia is a member of the Venezuelan National Team and went to the 2015 Pan American Games.
-She was a member of National Honor Society, French National Honor Society, and was an honor student.
+She is also a member of the Venezuelan National Team and went to the 2015 Pan American Games.
+She was a member of National Honor Society, French National Honor Society and an honor student.

 The daughter of Maria Garcia and Gilberto Gonzalez, Carla was born Dec.
 17, 1997 in Merida, Venezuela.
 Carla has one older brother, Carlos.
-A business administration major, Carla is a three-time Nebraska Scholar-Athlete Honor Roll selection.
-She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
+An accounting and finance major, Carla earned academic All-Big Ten honors in 2018.
+She is a three-time Nebraska Scholar-Athlete Honor Roll selection.
+She is a two-time member of the Tom Osborne Citizenship Team (2017, 2018).
 She chose Nebraska over Rutgers and South Carolina.

 |100 Free||53.39||South Dakota State (2016)|